 About

-I hold a deep reverence for the natural world - wild and cultivated - and engage in it with equal parts awe and fear.
-Gardens, particularly flowers, are recurring themes in my work.
-Flowers say: I love you.
-I'm sorry.
-I'm with you.
-I'm proud of you.
+I hold a deep reverence for the natural world, both wild and cultivated.
+I enjoy nature with equal parts awe and fear.
+Gardens—especially flowers—are a recurring theme in my work.
+For example, a bouquet of flowers can communicate I love you.
+I’m sorry.
+I’m with you.
+I’m proud of you.
 I miss you.
-They ask us to pay attention.
+They can be superfluous and decorative, but can also bear witness to our most intimate moments.
+Drawing on these temporal forms for inspiration, I puzzle my way through compositions and create space for reflection and hope.

-Stacey Boughrum McCarthy earned her MFA from the School of the Museum of Fine Arts and Tufts University in 2006 and her BA in English and Studio Art from Boston College in 2001.
-She exhibits throughout New England, and her work is included in many private and corporate collections.
-She is the Head of Visual Arts at the Middlesex School in Concord, MA.
-Formerly, she taught at Boston College, The Boston Architectural College, and The School of the Museum of Fine Arts, Boston, and has worked on many collaborative community-based projects throughout the Boston area.
-Born in South Carolina, she now splits time between Massachusetts and Maine.
+BIO: Stacey Boughrum McCarthy earned her MFA from the School of the Museum of Fine Arts and Tufts University and her BA in English and Studio Art from Boston College.
+She exhibits throughout New England, and her work is included in both private and corporate collections.
+Currently, she is the Chair of Visual Arts at the Middlesex School in Concord, MA.
+Previously, she taught at Boston College, the Boston Architectural College, and the School of the Museum of Fine Arts, Boston, and works on collaborative, community-based projects throughout the Boston area.
+Born in South Carolina, she now splits time between Maine and Massachusetts.

 Contact: sbmccarthy@gmail.com